baileyaustinw/cv-app/README.md

+# TOP - CV Application

+This project is based on The Odin Project's CV Application Project

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.